 If you customize your login screen to make it match your site better I would advise anyone to also customize the login url to something other that wp-login for security reasons.
 There is even a plugin out right now that is call WP Hide Dashboard that can also help manage what you show people that you allow access to your backend as well.

-Thanks for the informative article on Wordpress custom theme
+Thanks for the informative article on WordPress custom theme

 This is a great article and really useful, the only problem is left is that if you change the logo to your own logo, the logo still links to wordpress.org